-The Dominion war was over, It officially ended when the Founders of the Dominion signed their surrender three days ago aboard the United Federation of Planets space station Deep Space Nine and although the Federation won, the cost was high; the loss of Starfleet personnel either dead or still unaccounted for numbers in the hundreds of thousands and continues to climb.
+The Dominion war is over, it officially ended when the Founders of the Dominion signed their surrender three days ago aboard the United Federation of Planets space station Deep Space Nine and although the Federation won, the cost was high.

-It could be decades before Starfleet is anywhere near back to pre-war strength in personnel, while the count of ships lost stands at well over 8000 and while the personnel at Utopia Planetia and other shipyards are working overtime building new ships it won’t help matters in the short term as races not involved in the war seek to take advantage.
+It could be decades before Starfleet is back to pre-war strength in terms of personnel, while the count of ships lost stands at over 8000 and while the personnel at Utopia Planetia and other shipyards are working overtime building new ships it won’t help matters in the short term as races not involved in the war seek to take advantage.

 07:00 Earth Date: July 23rd, 2375